Cooked down to a caramelized, silky spread, Maple Pumpkin Butter adds the cozy flavors of fall to your meals with one smear or dollop!

 How to make pumpkin butter at home

-Pumpkin butter is SO easy!
+Pumpkin butter is SO easy, just like Stovetop Apple Butter!
 You're going to love how easy it is to make a huge batch of warming pumpkin butter.

 Simply add all the ingredients to a large pot.
 Bring to a boil, then reduce heat and simmer, stirring occasionally for about 15 minutes or until the butter reaches your desired thickness.